PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/GroupChat/messages/variables/messages.md

 The parent object representing the group chat.
 It contains information about the group chat, including the IDs of the messages associated with it.

+## Returns

+A promise that resolves to the message documents found in the database.
+These documents represent the messages associated with the group chat.

 ## See

  - GroupChatMessage - The GroupChatMessage model used to interact with the group chat messages collection in the database.